fengwensheng/bloc_counter/README.md

 # bloc_counter

-A simple demo that realize the BLoC pattern using basic dart stream.
+A simple demo that realizes the BLoC pattern using basic dart stream.